Floor screed contractors

 • Minimal cracking due to controlled drying rates.

-Liquid screed is widely used in both residential and commercial projects across the UK.
+Widely used in both residential and commercial projects across the UK.
 Common applications include:

 • Underfloor Heating Systems: Liquid screed efficiently encases heating pipes, ensuring even heat distribution.